Lessons Community Colleges Can Learn from the Arizona Shooting Tragedy

 Prevalence of Problems at Community Colleges?

-Community colleges are in a unique situation, as they can potentially bring in more unstable and mentally ill students because of their open door policies, according to the LA Times.
+Community colleges are in a unique situation, as they can potentially bring in more unstable and mentally ill students because of their open-door policies, according to the LA Times.
 An Associated Press report cites statistics from an American College Counseling Association survey that show 44% of students who visit college counseling centers today have severe psychological disorders.
 Currently, one in every four students is on medication for a mental issue, as opposed to just 17% in 2000.
-With more students requiring additional assistance and community college budgets already stressed to the limit, some schools are trying to take matters in their own hands.
+With more students requiring additional assistance and community college budgets already stressed to the limit, some schools are trying to take matters into their own hands.

-In this video from ABC News multiple eyewitnesses call 911, help the wounded, and tackle the alleged gunman.
+In this video from ABC News, multiple eyewitnesses call 911, help the wounded, and tackle the alleged gunman.

 North Carolina's Admission Rule

 North Carolina's community college board is progressing with a policy to refuse admission to any student who poses an "imminent and significant threat," according to WSOCTV.
-Megan Hoenk, board spokesman, told the news station, "[Our policy committee] wanted to provide colleges with the tools they needed to protect their students."
+Megan Hoenk, the board spokesman, told the news station, "[Our policy committee] wanted to provide colleges with the tools they needed to protect their students."

 Gun Bill in Arizona